The Multivariate Extension of the Lomb-Scargle Method: Mathematical model and comparison of OMD and LSM

 and further reduced to

 The equation above indicates that the coefficient $a_{k}$ is effected by two errors $\epsilon_{\mathrm{T}k}$ (truncation) and $\epsilon_{\mathrm{FS}k}$ (random) which might be nonzero for an arbitrary $T$.
 Thus, if both errors are neglected, the integral on the left hand side turns into an approximation of $a_{k}$.
 Taking the consideration about the orthogonality described in Eq.~(\ref{eq:FunctionOrthogonality}) into account, $\epsilon_{\mathrm{T}k}$ becomes only zero, if the integration time $T$ is an integer multiple of $\pi/\omega_{k}$.
-This means for the Fourier series that for a given integration time $T$ the lowest allowed frequency $\omega_{0}$ corresponds to the observation period $T$.
-Furthermore, only multiples of this fundamental frequency $\omega_{k}=k\omega_{0}$ with $k\in\mathbb{N}$ are taken into account in the Fourier series because $\epsilon_{\mathrm{T}k}=0$ in this case.
+This means for the Fourier series that a given integration time $T$ (observation window) defines the lowest allowed frequency $\omega_{0}$.
+Furthermore, only multiples of this fundamental frequency $\omega_{k}=k\omega_{0}$ with $k\in\mathbb{N}$ are allowed in the Fourier series because $\epsilon_{\mathrm{T}k}=0$ in this case.

 The technical realization of OMD is called quadrature demodulation, which is the discrete version of equation~(\ref{eq:OBD_Continuous}) by replacing the integral over $s(t)$ into a sum over the discrete sampled values $\hat{s}_{n},0\leq n\leq N-1$ and setting the truncation error to zero.
 For a time discrete signal with $N$ samples and equidistant sampling with a constant sampling period $T_{s}$, and $t_{n}=nT_{s}$, the parameter $a_{k}$ is approximated for a certain frequency $\omega_{k}$ by